ntwigs/hourly/README.md

 - Shows you the sum of the number of items you've made per day.
 - Shows you the sum of the number of items that you've made per task.
 - Gives Toggl a more alive feel, with loads of animation.
-- Also - doesn't it give you a real boost, know that the last task you completed, just made you **13 brewskies richer**? 🍻
+- Also - doesn't it give you a real boost, knowing that the last task you completed just made you **13 brewskies richer**? 🍻

 So what are you waiting for?
 If you're not using Toggl - do that now!
 And **start using Hourly while you're at it**!